Girma3/recursion/README.md

 # Recursion
 - This  is  solution  for [Recursion](https://www.theodinproject.com/lessons/javascript-recursion)
-- the function script can run using node function.js
+- the function script can run using (node filename)
 # what I learned
 - how to use base case to stop recursion
 # continued development